seeq12/directory-watch-connector/README.md

 ## Extending the Build Process

-TODO

-NOTE: As of the R21.0.40.03 release, it is no longer necessary to replace the Seeq.Link.SDK whenever a new version of Seeq is installed or when first installing DirectoryWatch.

-Steps to Install:

-Steps to Test:
+All scripts and processes necessary for building, debugging and packaging this connector have been included in thsi repository to afford you the opportunity to make updates and/or customize any and every step of the process to you and your team's needs.

-Custom Readers:
+## Custom Readers

-Custom readers can be placed anywhere the account running the .NET Agent (usually the account running Seeq Server) can find them; the containing folder for the Reader just has to be added to the FileReaderFolders list in DirectoryWatch Connector.json.
-Once such a folder is listed in the connector configuration in such a way, the Reader dll located at ReferencedFileReaderFolder\SomeFileReader\bin\Debug or ReferencedFileReaderFolder\SomeFileReader\bin\Release will be dynamically loaded when the connector is started, depending on whether the connector configuration has DebugMode set to true or false.
-A custom reader should only be defined if the existing Readers cannot be configured to suit the files to be read.
+If you have files in a format or structured in a manner that doesn't quite work with any of the included Readers, you can create a Reader for your particular file structure.
 When such is the case, it is recommended to start with the existing Reader that has the greatest similarity to the Reader that is needed.
 Each Reader must implement a constructor, an Initialize() method, and a ReadFile(string filename) method to satisfy the DirectoryWatchFileReader interface.
 A few convenience methods like SendData and GetHeaderIndex are provided in Seeq.Link.DirectoryWatcy.Utilities.DirectoryWatchUtilities to make it easier to focus more on the details of how to read the file and less on how to get the data into Seeq, but there is no obligation to use these methods - the data can be posted directly using the Seeq SDK.

+To create a custom Reader, create a new project with the `Reader` suffix in the `DirectoryWatchFileReaders` directory.
+Create a class for your file and inherit from `DataFileReader` overriding all `abstract` members with implementations that work for your file structure.
+You can take a look at the built-in Readers for samples of how to go about implementing your reader.

+Next, update the `clean.bat` script to include your Reader in the clean up process.
+Update the `build.bat` script to allow for installing its' packages.
+Finally, update the `package.ps1` powershell script, updating the `$READER_DIRS` variable with your Reader to include it in the built Install Kit package.

+Custom readers can be placed anywhere the account running the .NET Agent (usually the account running Seeq Server) can find them; the containing folder for the Reader just has to be added to the `"FileReaderFolders"` list in `DirectoryWatch Connector.json`.
+Once such a folder is listed in the connector configuration in such a way, the Reader dll located at `ReferencedFileReaderFolder\SomeFileReader\bin\Debug` or `ReferencedFileReaderFolder\SomeFileReader\bin\Release` will be dynamically loaded when the connector is started, depending on whether the connector configuration has `"DebugMode"` set to `true` or `false`.

+Remember, a custom reader should only be defined if the existing Readers cannot be configured to suit the files to be read.